Biktarvy® (BIC/FTC/TAF)

 bThis participant maintained virological suppression through Week 223 of BIC/FTC/TAF treatment.

-Virologic suppression rates by treatment regimen and baseline resistance showed a durable response; rates for those treated with BIC/FTC/TAF are shown in Figure 5.
+Virologic suppression rates by treatment regimen and baseline resistance showed a durable response; rates for those treated with BIC/FTC/TAF are shown in Figure 7.

 aThis group consisted of participants who were resuppressed on the same ARV regimen and had additional follow-up data after the data cut date, and who completed the study and continued to receive their regimen.

-bINSTI-R included E92G and T97A, n=2 each; R263K and Y143C, n=1 each.
+bINSTI-R included E92G and T97A (each, n=2); R263K and Y143C (each, n=1).

 Post-baseline resistance

-Eight of the 122 participants (7%) treated with BIC/FTC/TAF within the resistance analysis population underwent evaluated for the development of resistance.
+Eight of the 122 participants (7%) treated with BIC/FTC/TAF within the resistance analysis population underwent evaluation for the development of resistance.
 Seven of the 8 participants (88%) were resuppressed without a change in study ARV regimen; no treatmentemergent RAMs were detected.

-Study design and demographics7
+Study design and demographics8

-Of the 22 BIC/FTC/TAF-treated participants, the median (Q1, Q3) age was 6 (3, 7) years; 11 participants were female, 16 were Black, and 5 were Asian.
-The median (Q1, Q3) CD4 count was 962 (748, 1419) cells/μL, and the median (Q1, Q3) CD4% was 32% (29.3%, 37.2%).
-All participants were previously treated with an NRTI (ABC, n=18; lamivudine, n=17; non–ABCbased, n=5), and 9 were previously treated with efavirenz.
+Of the 22 BIC/FTC/TAF-treated participants, the median (IQR) age was 6 (3–7) years; 11 participants were female, 16 were Black, and 5 were Asian.
+The median (IQR) CD4 count was 962 (748, 1419) cells/mcL, and the median (IQR) CD4% was 32% (29.3–37.2%).
+All participants were previously treated with an NRTI (ABC, n=18; 3TC, n=17; non–ABCbased, n=5), and 9 were previously treated with efavirenz.

 Results: participants who switched to BIC/FTC/TAF

-Real-World Data on BIC/FTC/TAF in Pediatric Patients
+Real-World Data on BIC/FTC/TAF Use in Pediatric Patients

-Retrospective, Single-Center Study in France9
+Retrospective, Single-Center Study in France10

 Study design and demographics